jocarthaens/custom-game-framework/README.md

 A work-in-progress project that attempts to create a simple, custom game framework for my 2D topdown games from scratch, with the goal of making the program as memory-efficient as possible while making it modular.
-Features a sprite rendering system, sprite classes, text formatting, and a library for storing graphics-related class objects, a collision system, gui system, maths and vectors, spatial navigation classes, keyboard and mosue input, audio, and an entity system.
+Prone to heavy editing changes (some features will be removed or revamped).

+Features:
++Sprite rendering system, sprite classes, image/sprite storage +text formatting
++collision system,
++gui system
++maths, geometry, vectors and transforms
++spatial navigation classes,
++keyboard and mouse input,
++audio
++entity system